Biden administration asks state, local officials to boost monkeypox vaccine outreach - NewsBreak

 The federal government on Monday, she said, will make about 360,000 vials or up to 1.8 million more doses available for health departments to order.

-The distribution of future vaccine doses will be contingent on local or state health departments adopting the new intradermal vaccine administration process and having used 90% of their previously allotted vaccines, according to Robert Fenton, the White House’s national monkeypox response coordinator.
+The distribution of future vaccine doses will be contingent on local or state health departments adopting the new intradermal vaccine administration process and having used 90 percent of their previously allotted vaccines, according to Robert Fenton, the White House’s national monkeypox response coordinator.

 The Biden administration doesn’t have particularly strong data on that, however.